luojia65/emu6/README.md

 Very simple RISC-V emulator.
 Reads ELF file and execute in emulator.

-The target of this project is to support emulating heterogeneous CPUs and multiple peripherals.
-For example it's expected to support one Cortex-M and one RISC-V core sharing same memory region.
-And we target to support custom peripherals.

 ## Usage

 Basic usage with an interactive debug console: